prikhi/pencil/docs/source/reference/behaviors.rst

 DomContent
 ----------

-This behaviour populates the target object with a child DOM node.
+This behavior populates the target object with a child DOM node.

 Target object
 ^^^^^^^^^^^^^